-Local Level Coordination - At the local level, partnership coordination will begin when GEF SGP national staff begin working with IWRM national project staff, communities and steering committee members to develop Project Concepts at each site.
-Local level coordination and support from each programme can be identified and planned within Full Project Proposals.
+At this point, local level coordination and support from each programme can be identified and planned within Full Project Proposals.
 With both the GEF SGP and GEF Pacific IWRM Project following standard UNDP / UNOPS reporting and management systems, project level reporting, financial management and monitoring requirements are similar for both agencies.